bandonga/bandonga.github.io/_drafts/RHCSA/02-essencial.md

 * Access a shell prompt and issue commands with correct syntax

-#### The Command line
+#### The Shell

-A commmand line is a text based interface wich can be used to input instructions to a computer, provided by the program interpreter **shell**.
+A **Shell** is *command-line* interpreter that provides a user interface.
+Users input instructions to a computerr by entering commands as text for a command line interpreter to execute.
 The default shell for RHEL is *bash* (Bourne-Again Shell), an inproved version of the *sh* (Bourne Shell).

 When using a shell interactivelly, it displays a string, warning for a command, the *shell prompt*.
 When using a regular user, the prompt is the `$` character.
 ```console